-2.10 Revenue recognition
+2.12 Income recognition

-Revenue is recognised when it is probable that the economic benefits will flow to the Fund and can be reliably measured, regardless of the time of payment.
-Revenue is measured at the fair value of the consideration received net of taxes and rebates.
+Revenue is recognised to the extent that it is probable that the economic benefits will flow to the Fund and the revenue can be reliably measured, regardless of when payment is being made.
+Revenue is measured at the fair value of the consideration received, excluding discounts, taxes and rebates.